cnizzardini/cakephp-swagger-bake/README.md

   - Fields set to not allow empty will be marked as required in Swagger.
 - Security Scheme
   - Leverages the [CakePHP AuthenticationComponent](https://book.cakephp.org/authentication/2/en/index.html)
-  - Will automatically set security on opeations if a single [securityScheme](https://swagger.io/docs/specification/authentication/) is defined in your swagger.yaml.
+  - Will automatically set security on operations if a single [securityScheme](https://swagger.io/docs/specification/authentication/) is defined in your swagger.yaml.
 If you more than one security schema in place you will need to use `@SwagSecurity`.
 - SwaggerBake has been developed primarily for application/json and application/x-www-form-urlencoded, but does have some support for application/xml and *should* work with application/vnd.api+json.